iagam/sql_challenge/README.md

 - Provide all of the results of your work as answers; we cannot evaluate your work without your query results!
 - Provide all code, including what you used to create the database and import data, and answers related to each question immediately below the question.
 - Feel free to leave lots of notes/comments to help us understand your work.
-- When you are ready, reply to this email and attach your results.

 ### Code Challenge